We want to keep you informed about our response to the coronavirus outbreak. Here are the answers to some of the most common FAQs we receive.

-Pre-booking is not required, but we recommend checking our website and social media pages for the latest information and updates before leaving home.
+Pre-booking is not required for The Donkey Sanctuary Sidmouth, but we recommend checking our website and social media pages for the latest information and updates before leaving home.

 Are you restricting the numbers of visitors on site?

-No, but we will be monitoring the number of visitors coming to the sanctuary on entry to the car parks.
+No, we are not restricting the number of visitors to The Donkey Sanctuary Sidmouth, but we are monitoring the number of visitors coming to the sanctuary on entry to the car parks.